Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 These women must not be withdrawn from VHR screening on NBSS, as this will remove their NTDD and send a blank date to BS Select.

-A handover email from the receiving BSO to the previous BSO must be sent to acknowledge that they have seen the woman on the BS Select report.
-This is the opportunity for the receiving BSO to request any additional supporting documentation be uploaded to BS Select by the previous BSO.
+The new responsible service must send an email to the previous BSO to acknowledge that they have seen the woman on the BS Select report.
+This is the opportunity for the newly responsible receiving BSO to request any additional supporting documentation be uploaded to BS Select by the previous BSO.

-The previous BSO must continue to invite the woman and manage her in accordance with the VHR guidance if they:
+The previous BSO must continue to invite the woman and manage her in accordance with the VHR guidance until they receive acknowledgement of responsibility for screening the woman from the new responsible BSO.
+At this stage they can be assured that the woman’s care has transferred to another BSO.

 There is currently no way on NBSS to record that a woman has moved abroad and has therefore not transferred her care to a BSO within the United Kingdom.
 If the woman de-registers from her GPP, she will be deducted from BS Select.
 Until that happens, the woman must continue to be invited for her VHR screening.
 No changes should be made to NBSS and she will continue to appear on the next test due SPNTD report.
 Once a woman has been deducted from BS Select she is not eligible for invitation.

-As with routine screening, women diagnosed with cancer and under care should continue to be invited for VHR screening.
+As with routine screening, women diagnosed with breast cancer and under care must continue to be invited annually for VHR screening.
 This is regardless of whether the woman was diagnosed via screening or symptomatically.
-This is a failsafe mechanism to make sure that all women are invited and the onus is on the woman to contact the service and either attend or opt-out of this screening episode.
+This is a failsafe mechanism to make sure that all women are invited, the onus is on the woman to contact the service and either attend or opt-out of this screening episode.
 If she opts-out, the NBSS episode should be closed as under care temporarily (CT).
-Her NTDD will be advanced by 12 months.
+Her NTDD will be advanced by 12 months when she must be reinvited.

-It is good practice to review previous images of VHR women who are diagnosed with screen-detected cancer.
+It is good practice to review previous images of VHR women who are diagnosed with screen-detected breast cancer.
 This is as an educational exercise due to the short time period between invitations.
 The review findings would not be subject to disclosure of audit or duty of candour processes.
-This is not recommended within the routine BSP.
+This is not recommended for screen-detected cancers within the routine programme.

-NHS BSP guidance on interval cancers and duty of candour is applicable to women identified as being at VHR.
+NHS BSP guidance on interval cancers and duty of candour is applicable to VHR women.

 It is essential that the BSOs run reports routinely, and act on their outcomes.
 These reports indicate VHR women who are due an invitation and where results are outstanding.